SuperShrimp/FSAC-IA/README.md

 # FSAC-IA
-An official repository of "FSAC-IA: A Hierarchical Constructed SAC-IA Algorithm For Point Cloud Alignment Acceleration"
+An official repository of "FSAC-IA: A Hierarchical Constructed SAC-IA Algorithm For Point Cloud Alignment Acceleration"(ICIP 2025, forthcoming)